Growli

 Is peace lily toxic to cats and dogs?

-Peace lily is mildly toxic to pets.
+Peace lily is toxic to pets.
 ASPCA lists Spathiphyllum as toxic to cats and dogs due to insoluble calcium oxalates.
 Symptoms include drooling, oral pain, and difficulty swallowing.

 What USDA hardiness zone does peace lily grow in?